 The herb should not be used by children.
 There are at least 2 reports of hot flashes in young girls who used saw palmetto.

 Can saw palmetto interfere with birth control pills.
 The idea is the herb may interfere with estrogen levels.
 While controversial, the evidence stems from cell studies and not human research.
 See the saw palmetto birth control pill review.

 Can saw palmetto cause ED?
 Because the herb interferes with an enzyme involved in testosterone metabolism (5-alpha reductase), some have wondered if it can cause erectile dysfunction.
 Conclusive proof is lacking.
 Some research suggests the herb causes less ED (1%) compared to finasteride (5%).
 In other words, while it's possible, it may be unlikely to happen.

 To date, the evidence for pancreatitis stems from 3 reports of men who developed pancreas problems after taking this herbal supplement.
 The reasons for this occurring are not known.
 Most reports do not list the brand of supplement used or dosage used.
-Given the popularly of the herb, if pancreatitis is a side-effect, it may be rare for most people.
+Given the popularity of the herb, if pancreatitis is a side-effect, it may be rare for most people.